By Jen Mohrek:

 - The Seven Hours Challenge: Studies show that adults should get at least 7 hours of sleep per night.
 Use a smartphone app or smartwatch tracker to determine who gets the most rest on average.

-- Gratitude Challenge: According to a Harvard Medical School study, practicing gratitude boosts happiness.
+- Gratitude Challenge: According to a this study, practicing gratitude boosts happiness.
 For a month straight, have your employees write down why they’re grateful.
 While there’s no single winner for this activity, it’ll have all of your employees feeling like champs!

 Implementing quick and exciting activities with little to no cost involved is easy.
 Taking care of your employees’ mental health is everything — and, you don’t need to be a professional to make a difference.
 If you want to go all out with your efforts, check out these other employer resources to take advantage of.